 Spindle - the part that connects the motor and the rotating tool - has a profound impact on the accuracy of any CNC mill.
 Its role is to ensure that the rotation of the tool is highly concentric and vibration-free, and that it stays this way under load.
 If the whole rig is not perfectly centered, you may end up with a situation such as this:

 The total amount of back-and-forth wobble - in other words, the difference between the intended and effective diameter of the tool - is known as total indicated runout, or TIR.
 High TIR will not only affect the dimensional accuracy of machined parts, but will also ruin surface finish, and prematurely wear the tool.
-In fact, the effect is pretty dramatic: eccentricity of 0.01 mm can reduce tool life by 50%.
+In fact, the effect is pretty dramatic: in some materials, eccentricity of 0.01 mm can reduce tool life by 50%.

 Proper CNC spindles are usually long, round or rectangular blocks of metal with precision ball bearings mounted on both ends (and often pre-tensioned with a spring).
 Inside, there is a heavy-duty rotating shaft that couples the motor belt drive system to the tool holder.
 With quality spindles, TIR usually can be kept below 2 µm.